Charles Johann Palmié: Biography

-1901 Palmie opens an Inn, run by his wife, to cater to painters in Kallmunz Germany.
+1901 Palmie opened an inn, run by his wife, to cater to painters in Kallmünz Germany.
 Palmié called Kallmünz, on the Naab River, the "pearl of the Naabtal".
 Soon the artist colony numbers 38 painters with many settling permanently.
 Kallmünz became best known through Wassily Kandinsky's and Gabriele Münter's stay in the summer of 1903.

 Falling under the influence of Claude Monet in 1891 Palmie spent the summer of 1906 painting in Giverny France where he heightened his ability to capture shimmering light and atmosphere, taking a further step toward abstraction in art.

-In 1909 Palmié, together with Wassily Kandinsky, Alexei Jawlensky, Gabriele Münter and others, becomes one of the founding members of the Neue Künstlervereinigung München, (Wassily Kandinsky was the Chairman which later became Der Blaue Reiter).
+In 1909 Palmié, together with Wassily Kandinsky, Alexei Jawlensky, Gabriele Münter and others, becomes one of the founding members of the Neue Künstlervereinigung München, (Wassily Kandinsky was the chairman which later became Der Blaue Reiter).
 Palmie resigns before the first NKVM exhibition in the winter of 1909 because of artistic differences.

-Two years later, Charles Palmié dies of a sudden stroke on July 15, 1911 in Munich.
+Two years later, Charles Palmié dies of a sudden stroke on July 15, 1911, in Munich.